tomasjezo/IITB-CNFS-CTEQ-mc-tutorial/docker_notes.md

    ```
    dexec python <fname>.py
    ```
-   The `-it` flag is not necessary, but won't hurt.
+   The `-it` flag embedded into the alias is not necessary, but it won't hurt.

 ## Compiling `Pythia8` programs with the `mc-tutorial` container